Arkansas Act 372: Reactions

 On 2 June 2023, a coalition of Arkansas librarians, booksellers, and customers launched a lawsuit challenging the lawsuit.
 The complaint was brought by Democracy Forward, a nonprofit legal advocacy organization, in the United States District Court for the Western District of Arkansas on behalf of the defendants, which also comprises the Arkansas Library Association and the Central Arkansas Library System.
 The lawsuit has challenged the legality of two out of six chapters included in Act 372.
 The group of plaintiffs includes the public libraries in Eureka Springs and Fayetteville, Central Arkansas Library System, trade associations and two bookstores.
 In July 2023, U.S. District Judge Timothy Brooks granted plaintiffs’ request to temporary enjoin two of the five sections of Act 372, saying that parts of the law violate freedoms under the First Amendment.
 Brooks’ decision meant much of Act 372 did not go into effect as originally scheduled.

 Supporters of the new rule argue the legislation would safeguard children from "indoctrination" and concerns regarding the teaching of race and racism in US history, sexual preference, and gender identity as well.

 In May of 2024, plaintiffs of the case petitioned that the law be permanently blocked.
 On December 23, 2024 Judge Brooks permanently enjoined Sections 1 and 5 of Act 372, declaring those sections unconstitutional.
+On July 30, 2026, Eighth Circuit Appeals Judge L. Steven Grasz, a Trump appointed judge, submitted a 24-page decision overturning Brooks' original injunction.